ADHD Coach: Definition, Cost, How to Find One, and More

 Every ADHDer will have different challenges.
 The goal of any great coach is to provide an individualized and tailored plan that is unique to your goals.

-Career guidance: Exploring job transitions or identifying neuroinclusive workplaces.
+Exploring job transitions or identifying neuroinclusive workplaces

 ADHD Coach vs. ADHD Therapist